Ptujec/LaunchBar/Recent-Zed-Workspaces/README.md

-# LaunchBar Action: Zed Recent Workspaces
+# LaunchBar Action: Recent Zed Workspaces

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

 <img src="01.jpg" width="747"/>

-This is a simple action that displays your recently used workspaces.
+This is a simple action that displays your recently used workspaces in Zed.
 Hold `command` to reveal the local path (will open the first if more than one).

 ## Download & Update